solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 ## Search

-Now you might be wondering, why are we talking about Search with AI?
-It is because search is core to the way models work.
+Why Search with AI?
+It turns out that search is core to the way we interact with models and how they work.

 ### Text Search